Neo-Gaeltacht

-A Neo-Gaeltacht (Nua-Ghaeltacht) is an area where Irish has a strong presence as a spoken language but is not part of the officially defined or traditional Gaeltacht areas.
+A Neo-Gaeltacht (Nua-Ghaeltacht) is an area not part of the officially defined or traditional Gaeltacht but where the Irish language has a strong presence as a spoken language.
 It has been argued that non-Gaeltacht activist groups wishing to establish an Irish language community need to show that it is large, permanent and formally organised and that it has a growing number of people using Irish as their first language.
 Another objective is a situation in which children use Irish among themselves and with other Irish speakers in a natural way while being able to deal with a largely English-speaking world.

 Under the Gaeltacht Act 2012, the Republic of Ireland's Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media has said that areas outside the traditional Gaeltacht areas may be designated as Líonraí Gaeilge/Irish Language Networks, subject to them fulfilling particular criteria.
 In 2018 Foras na Gaeilge announced that Carn Tóchair in County Londonderry was going to be one of the first five Líonraí Gaeilge (areas with Irish-speaking networks) on the island of Ireland, along with networks recognised in West Belfast, Loughrea in County Galway, Ennis in County Clare, and Clondalkin in Dublin.

 Northern Ireland

 Belfast

-In 2002, a major report of the West Belfast Task Force recommended turning part of West Belfast into An Cheathrú Ghaeltachta /The Gaeltacht Quarter.
+In 2002, a major report of the West Belfast Task Force recommended designating part of West Belfast into An Cheathrú Ghaeltachta / The Gaeltacht Quarter.
 The Joint West Belfast/Greater Shankill Task Force Report stated that the aim of the Quarter is to "secure wealth creation by maximising the economic opportunities provided by a growing cluster of Irish Language and cultural based enterprises and activities which additionally have significant tourist potential".
-The proposal has been accepted and put into force by the Department of Culture, Arts and Leisure in Northern Ireland.
+The proposal was accepted and put into force by the Department of Culture, Arts and Leisure in Northern Ireland.

 Belfast's Gaeltacht Quarter is now an area in which the Irish language is spoken widely.
 The area is home to Gaelscoileanna (Irish-medium primary schools), a Gaelcholáiste (an Irish-medium secondary school), naíonraí (crèches) and naíscoileanna (nursery schools).
 The area has Irish-speaking staff members working in local restaurants and agencies and is home to both Cultúrlann McAdam Ó Fiaich (the city's biggest Irish language cultural centre) and Irish language development organisation Forbairt Feirste.
-The Gaeltacht Quarter also hosts the community radio station Raidió Fáilte, Northern Ireland's only full-time Irish language radio station which broadcasts across Belfast and which seeks to get a license on FM to broadcast across the state.
+The Gaeltacht Quarter also hosts the community radio station Raidió Fáilte, Northern Ireland's only full-time Irish language radio station which broadcasts across Belfast and which seeks to get a license on FM to broadcast more widely.

-In 2018, Foras na Gaeilge announced that West Belfast was going to be recognised as one of the first five areas with a Líonra Gaeilge/Irish Language Network on the island of Ireland.
+In 2018, Foras na Gaeilge announced that West Belfast was going to be recognised as one of the first five areas with a Líonra Gaeilge / Irish Language Network on the island of Ireland.